 The grand plan for a mega-church on Pilgrim Hill.
 Our present day church was supposed to be the wedding chapel. (click to enlarge)

-By the mid-50s, the TerraLinda/Santa Venetia/Los Ranchitos area was starting to be developed, and, with typical 1950s optimism, people assumed that this “modern”, suburban-style community was the whole future of San Rafael.
-At the same time, our E Street church was bursting at the seams.
-So, in 1955, for all of $30,000 FCC bought five acres at the corner of Merrydale and North San Pedro Roads.
-By 1958 we had developed plans for a truly grand church campus at the new location and launched a building drive.
-In 1960, we broke ground on the first phase of this plan, the office wing and chapel, and we started holding occasional outdoor services there.
-On March 11, 1962 the “chapel” (our present sanctuary) was dedicated.
-We moved the pews, organ, rugs and other furnishings over from the old church and sold the E-street building.
+By the early 1950s, the neighborhoods of Terra Linda, Santa Venetia, and Los Ranchitos were starting to be developed, and our E Street church was bursting at the seams.
+In 1955, we bought five acres at the corner of Merrydale Road and North San Pedro Road for $30,000.
+By 1958, we had developed plans for a large church campus at the new location and launched a building drive.
+In 1960, we broke ground on the first phase of this plan, which encompassed the office and chapel, and we started holding occasional outdoor services there.
+The chapel, which is our present sanctuary, was dedicated on March 11, 1962.
+We moved the pews, organ, and other furnishings from the E Street church and sold the building.

 Old and new interiors of our sanctuary